[ Reference Info Index | Glossopedia ]

 By about 1910, before the advent of Coit’s and Beaumel’s designs, the handwriting was on the wall for pens with filling systems that protruded from the barrel.
 Although such pens lingered on for some time, better ideas were in the works.

 The first of the better thumb fillers reached the patent office in 1912, and in the same year, U.S. Patent No. 1,042,695 was issued to James W. Laughlin, founder of the Laughlin Manufacturing Company of Detroit, Michigan, for his sliding-barrel thumb filler.
 The key difference between Laughlin’s design and William W. Sanford’s sliding-barrel pen was that Laughlin’s had no inner barrel as such.
 Instead, he used a metal tube on which the back half of the barrel — much like Sanford’s — slid.
-But instead of threading the mating parts, Laughlin made a small shoulder on the outside of the tube at its distal end and a corresponding shoulder on the inside of the barrel at its proximal end.
+But instead of threading the mating parts, Laughlin made a small shoulder on the outside of the tube at its back end and a corresponding shoulder on the inside of the barrel at its forward end.
 To fill the pen, the user simply slid the barrel until it stopped with the two shoulders against each other.
 The barrel’s shoulder was a close fit on the tube, so that friction between the two parts kept the barrel in place when it was closed or when it was open.

 Thumb-filler design then languished for nearly twenty years, coming back to life in 1931 with the appearance of a pen identical in principle to Laughlin’s but sufficiently different in implementation to earn U.S. Patent No. 1,804,522 for Frank T. Walsh, an employee of the LeBoeuf Fountain Pen Company, Inc., of Springfield, Massachusetts.
 LeBoeuf had been producing high-quality lever fillers since about 1920, but Walsh’s sliding-barrel thumb filler really set the company apart from its competition.